-The Recreation Association, chiefly through the P.E. classes, offers a wide variety of coeducational sports.
+The Recreation Association, through the Intramural Program, offers a wide variety of coeducational sports.
 Included in the program are sports days arranged with neighboring colleges and universities.
 The competition and the friendships brought about on these occasions are of lasting value.
 For further information concerning this program, please see the Physical Education section of this catalog.